JoshuaMichaelHall-Tech/launch-school-coursework/coursework_python/py100/py100_anki_notes.md

 - Mutation changes the object itself.

 ## How to enter multiple statements on the same line?
-Use an ; between the statements.
+Use an `;` between the statements.
 This should generally only be done in the REPL.

 ## What is a REPL?
-REPL stands for Read-Eval-Print Loop.
+REPL stands for Read-Eval-Print-Loop.
 It's an interactive programming environment where Python reads your input, evaluates it, prints the result, and loops back for more input.
 Great for testing code snippets quickly.

 ## How can we get input from the terminal?
-input()
+`input()`

 ## What are proceedures?
 Blocks of code that run as separate units.
 In Python, these are called functions.